shivathapaa/Nepali-Date-Picker/README-js.md

   display changes: `value`, `start`, `end`, `min`, `max` and every `change` payload stay Bikram Sambat, so switching keeps the same day selected.
-Calendar elements also take `show-calendar-toggle` to let the user do the switching, and `show-adjacent-month-days` to fill the grid's empty cells with the neighbouring months. _(3.2.0)_
+Calendar elements also take `show-calendar-toggle` to let the user do the switching, and `show-adjacent-month-days` to fill the grid's empty cells with the neighbouring months.
+Switching fades the month header and the grid in, matching the Compose pickers; the animation is skipped under `prefers-reduced-motion: reduce`, and paging months is never animated. _(3.2.0)_

 ---